Living Wage Program

 Two companion ordinances were enacted to support the purpose of the Living Wage Ordinance:

-Contractor Standards Ordinance (Page 6 of San Diego Municipal Code Division 32) (PDF) is intended to verify a bidder is capable to perform the contract and has the business integrity to justify award of tax dollars.
-Further details are provided in Rules for Awarding Contracts over $50,000 (PDF).
+Contractor Standards Ordinance (Page 3 of San Diego Municipal Code Division 30) (PDF) is intended to verify a bidder is capable to perform the contract and has the business integrity to justify award of tax dollars.
+Further details are provided in Contractor Standards Rules (PDF).

-- Applies on all City contracts and subcontracts greater than $50,000.
+- Applies on all City contracts and subcontracts.

 - Contractor submits Pledge of Compliance (PDF), signed under penalty of perjury, stating firm's: